Vik0t/emotional-burnout-detector.io/bot/README.md

 ## Group Chat Support

 The bot supports both private chats and group chats.
 In group chats, users are directed to use the bot in private messages for full functionality, as web app buttons are only supported in private chats.

+## Database Integration

+The bot now uses SQLite database for user data management instead of in-memory storage.
+This ensures that user data persists between bot restarts and provides better scalability.

+The bot connects to the same database used by the main application (`server/burnout.db`) and shares user data with the main application.

 ## Integration with Frontend